github/docs/content/code-security/dependabot/dependabot-alerts/about-dependabot-alerts.md

 * New advisory data is synchronized to {% data variables.product.prodname_dotcom %} each hour from {% data variables.product.prodname_dotcom_the_website %}. {% data reusables.security-advisory.link-browsing-advisory-db %}{% endif %}

-  {% note %}
+  > [!NOTE]

-  **Note:** Only advisories that have been reviewed by {% data variables.product.company_short %} will trigger {% data variables.product.prodname_dependabot_alerts %}.
+  > Only advisories that have been reviewed by {% data variables.product.company_short %} will trigger {% data variables.product.prodname_dependabot_alerts %}.

-  {% endnote %}
 * The dependency graph for a repository changes.
 For example, when a contributor pushes a commit to change the packages or versions it depends on{% ifversion fpt or ghec %}, or when the code of one of the dependencies changes{% endif %}.
 For more information, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph)."

-{% note %}
+> [!NOTE]

-**Note:** {% data variables.product.prodname_dependabot %} doesn't scan archived repositories.
+> {% data variables.product.prodname_dependabot %} doesn't scan archived repositories.

-{% endnote %}

 {% data reusables.repositories.dependency-review %}

 As {% data variables.product.prodname_dependabot_alerts %} rely on the dependency graph, the ecosystems that are supported by {% data variables.product.prodname_dependabot_alerts %} are the same as those supported by the dependency graph.
 For a list of these ecosystems, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/dependency-graph-supported-package-ecosystems#supported-package-ecosystems)."

-{% note %}
+> [!NOTE]

-**Note:** It is important to keep your manifest and lock files up to date.
+> It is important to keep your manifest and lock files up to date.
 If the dependency graph doesn't accurately reflect your current dependencies and versions, then you could miss alerts for insecure dependencies that you use.
 You may also get alerts for dependencies that you no longer use.

-{% endnote %}

 {% data reusables.dependabot.dependabot-alert-actions-semver %}